Japan's wholesale inflation hits 40-year high as fuel costs spike - Up News Info

 Wholesale prices rose for a range of goods including fuel, which spiked 44.5% in October from a year earlier, and timber goods, which saw prices surge 57.0%.

-An index gauging yen-based wholesale import prices jumped a record 38.0% in October from a year earlier, exceeding a revised 32.2% gain in September, in a sign recent yen declines were pushing up already high raw material costs for companies.
+An index gauging yen-based wholesale import prices jumped a record 38.0% in October from a year earlier, a sign recent yen declines were pushing up already high raw material costs.

 Advertisement